 Class Teacher Teaching Assistant Teaching Assistant

 Here in Ginkgo we want our children to be the best that they can possibly be.
-We have a strong commitment to providing a broad, balanced creative curriculum full of inspirational topics in a vibrant setting.
+We have a strong commitment to providing a broad, balanced and creative curriculum which is full of inspirational topics.

 Key things to note: